rahulk29/sram22/docs/test_chip.md

 * `BIST_EN`: Enables all BIST modules.
 * `SRAM_TEST_EN`: Enables manual test mode for all SRAMs.
    When high, SRAMs are enabled by `SRAM_EN`.
-   When low, SRAMs are enabled by the SRAM enable Rocket MMIO register.
+   When low, SRAMs are enabled by an on-chip control signal.

 There are three modes of test operation:
 * Built-in self-test (BIST).
 Performs at-speed (1 op per cycle) testing of predefined memory patterns.